Jaxelr/Blog/README.md

-# Source code from the blog site.
+# Source from the blog site.